-We conclude that the evidence based on the judges considered by this study confirms the prediction of our theory.
-Judges who are induced to work according to a more parallel schedule because of the "60 days rule", require more time to complete the cases assigned to them.
-The estimated causal effect is not only statistically significant but also quantitatively important in comparison to the causal effect of exerting more standardized effort in terms of more hearings per quarters of fewer hearings to close a case.
+Thus, the evidence based on the judges considered by this study confirms the prediction of our theory.
+Judges who are induced to juggle more tasks, i.e. to work according to a more parallel schedule because of the "60 days" rule, require more time to complete the cases assigned to them.
+The estimated causal effect is not only statistically significant but also quantitatively important in comparison to the causal effect of exerting more standardized effort in terms of more hearings per quarters or fewer hearings to close a case.